sameerdharur/mmf/README.md

-The code for this project is in three parts :
+The code for this project is in two parts :

 # 1. VQA experiments in Pythia.